 TVA Grant Process

-FIRST will review all grant requests each Wednesday by noon, Eastern Time.
+FIRST will review all grant requests.

 FIRST will send the grant requests to Tennessee Valley Authority to verify the team’s location within their service area.
 This process usually takes 48 hours.